HSISeg/HSISeg/README.md

-To run it create a virtualenv with python 3 run pip3 install -r requirement.txt run python3 manage.py migrate
+To run it create a virtualenv with python 3 and activate it run pip3 install -r requirement.txt run python3 manage.py migrate
 Now open the following files